 That’s not entirely a rhetorical question.
 On the one hand, it seems silly to let a few little things spoil what is otherwise a nice upgrade to make these rooms more well-appointed and befitting of their high prices.

 On the other hand, Disney is all about those details.
 I could maybe give the modern tone a pass (after all, that’s what many conventioneers and luxury travelers want) if there was just a bit more to tie the room together and give it character.
 It just feels to me like there’s something missing–I can’t quite put my finger on what–that gives the best Walt Disney World rooms an inviting, charming quality.
 Maybe I’m crazy, or over-analyzing the new rooms.
 I don’t really know.

 Ultimately, whether my quibbles with the new rooms at Beach Club are right or wrong is a bit of a moot point for us.
-We still absolutely love Beach Club on the whole, and these changes wouldn’t be enough to stop us from staying here (to the contrary, Sarah likes the room more now).
+We still absolutely love Beach Club on the whole, and these changes wouldn’t be enough to stop us from staying here.
 This is still one of the most pleasant resorts at Walt Disney World, with a laid back atmosphere and wonderful theming in the common areas.
 I think it’d be nice if the rooms were an extension of that, but perhaps I’m an old man shaking my fist at the clouds in this scenario.

 Do you agree or disagree with my take on the new Beach Club rooms?
 Would you still stay at Beach Club, or would you rather go somewhere with more interesting rooms?
 Any questions we can help you answer?
 Hearing feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!